teri1712/spring-boot-chat-app/README.md

 ## Demo

-A live version of this project is available at:
+A short live version of this project is available at:

 * Android: [https://youtu.be/E1SQVj2nTtw](https://youtu.be/E1SQVj2nTtw)
 * Web: [https://youtu.be/xm_pWF36_Uo](https://youtu.be/xm_pWF36_Uo)